During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

 We also sold a lot of our stuff on Craigslist, eBay and Facebook Marketplace.
 A road bike, a moped, clothes, purses and furniture … anything we weren't using regularly and didn't make us happy was sold.

 Estimated total mortgage payoff impact: $3,000

 Live on less (Paycheck mind trick)

-My company pays me 26 times per year (every two weeks) as opposed to 24 times per year (1st of the month, 15th of the month).
+My company paid me 26 times per year (every two weeks) as opposed to 24 times per year (1st of the month, 15th of the month).
 Nicole and I agreed when we bought the house, we would only live off of 24 paychecks annually instead of the 26 we actually received.

 So twice a year, we have made a BIG payment on the principal with those two additional paychecks.
 This consistent biannual payment took a huge bite out of the overall principal balance.

 Nicole and I agreed to meet every month to create and review a monthly budget.
 I dubbed this the “budget party“.

 She did not find it to be much of a “party” per se, but I figured if I call it a party she might be more willing to show up. (spoiler alert: it worked!)

 The monthly party consisted of pizza, a glass of wine and us developing a zero-based budget through Mint where every dollar that we earn each month is committed.
 This way we were controlling our money instead of our money controlling us.

 For the couples out there, Zeta is a great resource too.
 This tool is specifically designed to help couples track their finances together.